LoopsCreativeStudio/usd_prebuilt_libraries/README.md

 # usd_prebuilt_libraries
-The project contains different versions of precompiled usd libraries for python

 Two compiled libraries for windows are released :
 - usd-21-05-win64_py37 ( USD 21.05, Python 3.7 ) Compatible with Blender 2.92